 We may agree, in special circumstances, to grant leave.
 This will depend on our current work demands and the nature of the individual case.

 The following is a guide as to the types of leave and approximate periods of time off which we may consider.
+The following types of leave are enhanced contractual terms in addition to those specified in Section 4.

 - 1.1 Social purposes For example, duties of an honorary, charitable or philanthropic nature.
-Normally, this leave will not last for more than one day. - 1.2 Bereavements We will normally grant the following leave with pay for a bereavement: - > If you are responsible for making funeral arrangements five days' leave. - if you are an immediate close relative (for example, parent, child, partner) at least three days' leave. - In the case of other relatives up to one day's leave. - In other cases, the necessary time off to go to the funeral service.
+Normally, this leave will not last for more than one day. - 1.2 Bereavements We will normally grant the following leave with pay for a bereavement: - If you are responsible for making funeral arrangements five days' leave. - if you are an immediate close relative (for example, parent, child, partner) at least three days' leave. - > In the case of other relatives up to one day's leave. - > In other cases, the necessary time off to go to the funeral service. - If you are a parent/carer who lose a child under the age of 18 years old you are entitled to two weeks unpaid leave.
+If you have 26 weeks continuous service, you are entitled to two weeks full pay which is inclusive of any statutory rates.